-Volcanoes store or drain water in and through aquifers that can grow and empty, as impermeable barriers develop or as they are breached by deformation, respectively (Delcamp et al., 2016).
+Volcanoes store or drain water in and through aquifers that can grow and empty as impermeable barriers develop or as they are breached by deformation, respectively (Delcamp et al., 2016).
 Even if not completely saturated, ground vibrations induced positive pore pressure and triggered liquefaction and slope failure (Kameda et al., 2019; Wang et al., 2019).
-It is important to note that on August 10 a rainfall of 35 mm, similar to the October 4 event that triggered the sediment-laden flow observed at San Juan Tehuixtitlán village, did not induce any channel response, indicating the stability of the slopes of this sector of the volcano prior to the earthquake.
-In fact, except for the 2010 lahar that occurred in the Nexplayantla ravine after 100 mm of accumulated rainfall (Zaragoza-Campillo et al., 2020), lahars are related to major eruptions, which explains why the hazard map of the Popocatépetl volcano includes only rainfall-triggered lahar during or after eruptions (Martin Del Pozzo et al., 2017).
-Detailed field investigations of the role of aquifers on volcanic landslides are very scarce to the date

-(Delcamp et al., 2016).
-Knowledge of the distribution of perched aquifers and water content of volcanic deposits can provide precious insights into a complex mass wasting chain like the one that experienced by Popocatépetl volcano in 2017.
+It is important to note that on 10 August a rainfall of 35 mm, similar to the 4 October event that triggered the sediment-laden flow observed at San Juan Tehuixtitlán town, did not induce any channel response, indicating the stability of the slopes of this sector of the volcano prior to the earthquake.
+In fact, except for the 2010 lahar that occurred in the Nexplayantla ravine after 100 mm of accumulated rainfall (Zaragoza-Campillo et al., 2020), lahars are related to major eruptions, which explains why the hazard map of Popocatépetl Volcano includes only rainfall-triggered lahars during or after eruptions (Martin Del Pozzo et al., 2017).
+Detailed field investigations of the role of aquifers on volcanic landslides are very scarce to date (Delcamp et al., 2016).
+Knowledge of the distribution of perched aquifers and the water content of volcanic deposits can provide precious insights into a complex mass wasting chain like the one experienced at Popocatépetl Volcano in 2017.

-Finally, it is worth mentioning that during our last field campaign of November 2019 we observed that the source areas of the larger debris flow that occurred at Hutzilac ravine were becoming stable as a result of the combined effect of the removal of fine material and of the growth of new vegetation.
-On the contrary, the large amount of material deposited in the channel remains available for remobilization for many years, resulting in a remarkable increase of sediment yield as observed in other locations (e.g., Fan et al., 2021).
-Indeed, during 2018 and 2019 rainy seasons, the fine sediment remobilized from the debris-flow deposits in Huitzilac ravine reached the road connecting San Juan Tehuixtitlán to Atlautla.
+Finally, it is worth mentioning that during our last field campaign in November 2019 we observed that the source areas of the larger debris flow that occurred at the Huitzilac ravine were becoming stable as a result of the combined effect of the removal of fine material and of the growth of new vegetation.
+By contrast, the large amount of material deposited in the channel remains available for remobilization for many years, resulting in a remarkable increase in sediment yield as observed in other locations (e.g., Fan et al., 2021).
+Indeed, during the 2018 and 2019 rainy seasons, the fine sediment remobilized from the debris-flow deposits in the Huitzilac ravine reached the road connecting San Juan Tehuixtitlán to Atlautla.